-If you would like to register your organisations interest in introducing eInvoicing or have any questions about this project please contact the APUC Helpdesk or contact e-invoicing at Scottish Procurement.
+If you would like to register your organisations interest in introducing eInvoicing or have any questions about this project please contact the APUC Helpdesk.

 CCM (Collaborative Content Management)CCM is a hub hosting electronic catalogues for contracts at national, sectoral and local level.
 It increases compliance to contracts, drives out appropriate contract management information and embeds standard procedures and processes.
 The hub allows APUC to manage the upload, validation, approval and publication of electronic catalogues for use by colleges and universities.
 The hub enables the output of catalogues files in PECOS and Parabilis formats for publication into those systems.

 APUC's Electronic Content Register can be found at this link.
 Provides a list of framework suppliers where content is available for inclusion in eProcurement solutions.

 HunterHunter has been developed by the eSolutions team.
 It is a database solution which uses standard Microsoft packages (Access and SQL Server) enabling organisations to effectively monitor and report on collaborative contracting activities.